 The TED Student Talks Program supports students as they discover, explore and present their big ideas in the form of short TED-style talks, providing an international platform for students to gain presentation literacy skills.

 The Tri-M Music Honor Society is a program that focuses on creating future leaders in music education and music advocacy.
 Tri-M is the only national honor society for student musicians in grades 6-12.
 There are more than 1,800 chapters across all 50 states, involving more than 75,000 students.
 Each year, these students contribute more than 750,000 service hours to their schools and local communities, and raise nearly $1 million for causes they care about.
 NAfME awards more than $4,500 in scholarships each year to chapters that demonstrate exceptional service and leadership.

 The purpose of this club is to promote Northern Valley athletics.
 It also provides service to the Athletic Department, run elementary school tournaments and social activities for athletes.
 The club meets at various times during the school year.

-VITA ADVISOR: MS. DENISE MORRISSEY
+VITA ADVISOR: TBD

 The VITA club offers the unique opportunity to do advocacy work in raising awareness of service dogs, while learning about mental and physical health.
 Through this club, we want students to participate in activities that would advance the lives of the physically disabled.
 We visit local libraries to raise awareness of proper guide dog etiquette and teach the community about how various service dogs benefit those in need.
 We have been raising funds for Guiding Eyes for the Blind, a facility that provides the visually impaired with guide dogs and training for free, for a chance to name a Guiding Eyes puppy and receive cute pictures and updates.